Giampaolo Di Magno

 Giampaolo Di Magno (born April 1, 1974 in Nettuno) is an Italian football coach and manager, and former professional player.
-He owns the title no. 49422 since 2011, and the Uefa B licence since 2001.
+He owns the title no. 49422 since 2011, and the Uefa B licence since 2001, as well as "Uefa Goalkeeper B" and "Goalkeeper Pro Coverciano (Italian FA)".

 Di Magno made one Serie A appearance for AS Roma.

 He is the current youth goalkeepers' technical director at Italian Serie A club Juventus, since July 1, 2019.